mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 ## 8. Never Skip Your Pre-Dive Check

 No matter how many dives you have done, no matter how well you know your buddy, never skip your pre-dive check.
-BWRAF — **B**CD, **W**eights, **R**eleases, **A**ir, **F**inal check.
+BWRAF: **B**CD, **W**eights, **R**eleases, **A**ir, **F**inal check.
 It takes about 60 seconds and is one of the most important habits you can build as a diver.
 Gear malfunctions and equipment issues are almost always caught during a proper buddy check before they become emergencies underwater.
 It is important to know how your gear works as well as your buddy's gear.
-Despite wearing a wing BCD and longhose, I often dive with people wearing jacket-style BCDs and regular regulators.
+Despite wearing a wing BCD and longhose, I often dive with buddies or customers wearing jacket-style BCDs and regular hoses on their regulators.
 Knowing where their releases and weights are is just as important as knowing where my own are.

 ---